 And then it happens.

-As you're humming to yourself in the grocery store, you spot your former would-be soulmate two aisles over - and there's something different about him.
+As you’re humming to yourself in the grocery store, you spot your former would-be soulmate two aisles over – and there’s something different about him.
 He seems happier, brighter.
 Relaxed, even.
-He's laughing, talking and even being charming.
+He’s laughing, talking, and even being charming.
+That bastard!

 You’re confused.
 You’re hurt.
 You’re angry, maybe.
 A far cry from the man you recently knew, he’s somehow transformed himself back into the amazing guy you once loved.

-(Note: I'm writing from the female perspective because most of my readers are female, and because statistically speaking, narcissism is just slightly more prevalent in males.
+(Note: I’m writing from the female perspective because 75 percent of my readers are female.
 With that being said, this could apply to either a male or a female narcissist.)

 I know it stings.
 I know it hurts when you see that guy who you fell in love with re-emerging after you’re away.
 And I know that you wonder (at least a little bit) if somehow he was right all along – and if it really WAS just you.